-Even though some of the seats have additional features that they claim improves their overall safety in the event of a crash, we chose not to include the presence of these features or claims in our crash test analysis.
-Because manufacturers do not publish side-by-side comparison test data that would allow us to analyze and test the claims, it is impossible to determine their real efficacy.
-We understand that some parents may be curious about seats that boast side impact protection (SIP) or an anti-rebound bar (ARB), but we encourage parents to proceed with caution when it comes to making a decision based solely on these features.
-At the end of the day, there is no way of knowing what each manufacturer means when they use terminology that doesn't have an agreed-upon meaning (like SIP).
+Even though some of the seats have additional features that manufacturers claim improve their overall safety, we chose not to include the presence of these features or claims in our scoring or crash test analysis.
+Because manufacturers do not publish side-by-side comparison test data for us to analyze and test the claims, it is impossible to determine their efficacy.
+We understand that some parents may be curious about seats that boast side impact protection (SIP) or an anti-rebound bar (ARB), but we encourage parents to proceed with caution when it comes to making a decision-based solely on these features.
+At the end of the day, there is no way to tell what each manufacturer means when they use terminology that lacks an agreed-upon meaning (like SIP).
 This makes it difficult or impossible to compare seats that make similar claims, especially when information is lacking to support or define the claims.

-How well a seat performs in a crash test environment means little if it isn't installed correctly in your vehicle.
-Installing a car seat incorrectly, or a harness that is not adjusted to fit can potentially result in injury or death in the event of an accident.
-It is a good idea to seek professional helpcar seat inspection technician when you purchase a new seat or move a seat to a different vehicle.
-You can also read our article on How to Avoid Infant Car Seat Installation Mistakes for additional tips.
-While this article focuses on infant seats, much of the information applies to convertible car seats as well.
+How well a seat performs in a crash test environment means little if it isn't installed correctly in the car.
+Installing a car seat incorrectly, or a harness that is not properly fitted can potentially result in injury or death in the event of an accident.
+It is an excellent idea to seek professional help from a car seat inspection technician when you purchase a new seat or move a seat to a different vehicle.
+You may also want to read our article on How to Avoid Infant Car Seat Installation Mistakes for additional help.
+While this article focuses on infant style car seats, much of the information applies to all safety seats.

 Best Seats Based on Crash Test Analysis

-Using crash test report analysis, we rated each seat compared to the competition using a 1-10 scoring system.
-This scoring helps quantify the products that offer an additional margin of protection, in our opinion, over and above the basic level of protection found in all of the seats we tested.
+We rated each seat compared to the competition using a 1-10 scoring system using crash test report analysis.
+The scoring helps quantify the products that offer an additional margin of protection, in our opinion, over and above the basic level of protection found in all of the seats.

-The Britax Marathon earned our best crash test rating with a 9 of 10 score thanks to excellent Chest (G) Clip and HIC scores.
-While it did not have the best score in either category, it did have the best combined score when considering both Chest and HIC scores.
-The Evenflo Tribute LX has the best (lowest) HIC score for the group, but its Chest Clip score was average, these results helped it earn the second best score in the group with an 8.
-The Clek Foonf has the best Chest Clip score in the group, but its HIC score is below average, which resulted in a third place rank and an overall crash-test score of 7.
+The *Britax Marathon earned our best crash test rating with a 9 of 10 score thanks to excellent Chest (G) Clip and HIC scores.
+While it did not have the best score in either category, it did have the best combined scores when considering both Chest and HIC scores.
+The Evenflo Tribute LX has the best (lowest) HIC score for the group, but its Chest Clip score is average, these results helped it earn the second-best score in the group with an 8.
+The Clek Foonf has the best Chest Clip score in the group, but its HIC score is below average, which resulted in a third-place rank and a crash-test score of 7.

 Ease of Install Using LATCH

-Studies show that more than 7 of 10 car seats are not installed correctly, or the harness is not adjusted properly on the passenger.
-Because of this, we consider the ease of installation and the ease of use of each car seat to be critical metrics to consider.
+Studies show that more than 7 out of 10 car seats are not installed correctly, or the harness is not properly fitted.
+Because of this, we consider ease of installation and the ease of use to be critical metrics to consider.

-The LATCH method of seat installation was created to make it easier for parents to install them correctly, with reduced mistakes.
-This assumption means the easiest way to install a car seat should be using your vehicle's Lower Anchors and Tethers for Children (LATCH).
-We recommend the use of LATCH if possible, to increase the chances that the seat installation is correct.
-Nearly all convertible car seats have LATCH clips, and most vehicles manufactured after September 1, 2002, offer the anchors on the left and right sides of the back seats.
+The Lower Anchors and Tethers for Children (LATCH) method for installation was created to make it easier for parents to install them correctly, with reduced mistakes.
+This assumption means the easiest way to install a car seat should be using your vehicle's LATCH.
+We recommend the use of LATCH if possible, to increase the chances that the seat is installed correctly.
+Nearly all convertible car seats have the LATCH and most vehicles manufactured after September 1, 2002, offer the anchors on the left and right sides of the back seats.
 So the good news is you should be able to utilize the LATCH method.
 Around 60% according to NHTSA, place their car seats on one of the side rear seating positions.

 The Children's Hospital of Philadelphia produced the video below; it is an excellent overview of the LATCH system, and how to use it:

-In our testing process, we discovered that some seats were easier to install with LATCH than the vehicle belt, but at least a third were easier to install using the vehicle belt over the LATCH method.
-Some testers had difficulty getting the straps on the LATCH anchors tight enough to secure the seat.
+In our testing, we discovered that some seats were easier to install with LATCH than the vehicle belt, but surprisingly at least a third were easier to install using the vehicle belt instead of LATCH.
+Some testers had difficulty getting the straps on the LATCH straps tight enough to secure the seat.

-Britax Advocate ClickTight ARB for the highest score for LATCH install, and the Clek's rigid LATCH does not need tightening.
+The Clek Foonf (above left) uses a rigid LATCH connection for forward facing installation that works more like a seat belt and clicks easily onto the anchor and releases by pressing a button.
+The Clek Foonf tied with the Britax Boulevard ClickTight ARB and the Britax Advocate ClickTight ARB for the highest score for LATCH installation, and the Clek's rigid LATCH does not need tightening at all.
 The Safety 1st Alpha Elite 65 has the clip style of LATCH connection (above right) that we found is harder to use; this clip is more complicated to remove than clip on and requires twisting to disconnect.
 The Safety 1st earned the lowest score in the review for LATCH installation with a 3.
 Both anchor styles are considered safe.
 However, we found the style on the left easier to use.

-favorite seat to install using LATCH is the Clek; the unique rigid LATCH for forward facing installation has no straps to tighten, and this makes it relatively foolproof with no extra strength required for install or releasing the clips.
-This LATCH system is part of why the Clek earned a Top Pick for Innovation.
+Our favorite seat to install using LATCH is the Clek; the unique rigid LATCH for forward facing installation has no straps to tighten, and this makes it relatively foolproof with no extra strength required for installation or clip release.
+This LATCH style is part of why the Clek Foonf earned a Top Pick for Innovation.
 The Britax Boulevard ClickTight ARB is also easy earning a 10, while the non-ClickTight Britax seats and the Chicco NextFit were almost as easy to install earning 9s for this metric.
-The Chicco NextFit has a unique installation for LATCH with a 2 step strap tightening system that is very easy to use and tighten, with little strength required.
+The Chicco NextFit has a unique LATCH with a 2-step strap tightening system that is very easy to use and tighten with little strength required.

 Center Seat Issues